 Fideres has identified a variety of specific mechanisms by which bond markets might be manipulated by underwriters or dealers, to the detriment of both issuers and investors.

-In an issuance, an underwriter determines how much the issuer will have to pay to the buyers holding the security and therefore determines the value of a bond.
+In an issuance, an underwriter determines the yield – how much the issuer will have to pay to the buyers holding the security – and therefore the value of a bond.
 After placement, (i.e. the primary market), bonds can be subsequently resold on the secondary market.
 If the underwriter has gauged the level of demand in the market properly, the secondary resale price of the bonds should on average be similar to the initial price paid by the primary market buyers.

-Cartelists, however, can use their information advantage to compel an issuer to set bond prices excessively low, so that the primary market buyers purchase the bond for below-market rates.
+Cartelists, however, can use their information advantage to compel an issuer to set bond yields excessively high, so that the primary buyers get a high-value bond for below-market rates.
 This practice creates a distinctive pattern in affected markets: a rapid and drastic increase in the price of the bond immediately after issuance.

-A low level of underpricing in the primary market is considered normal, to compensate for the underwriter's inventory risk, as well as to convince investors to divest from their current debt holdings.
-This is legitimate and explains why even the underwriter's own bonds may be priced at a slight discount in the primary market when compared to the price in the secondary market.
-However, comparisons between the discount observed on underwriters' own bonds, and those observed on their clients' reveal a striking difference, with the latter being considerably larger.
+A low level of underpricing in the primary market is considered normal, to compensate for the underwriter’s inventory risk, as well as to convince investors to divest from their current debt holdings.
+This is legitimate and explains why even the underwriter’s own bonds may be priced at a slight discount in the primary market.
+However, comparisons between the discount observed on underwriters’ own bonds, and those observed on their clients’ reveal a striking difference, with the latter being considerably larger.

 The ability and incentive to underprice excessively emerges from mutual assistance within the cartel.
 Underwriters may issue underpriced bonds to their best clients, consistent with SEC investigations into the unfair allocation of bonds during the syndication process.
 Otherwise, the same favour may be directed to other underwriters as a quid pro quo.
 In addition, the underwriters themselves may retain a large portion of the issuance, and benefit from the underpricing, which allows them to resell the same bonds at a higher price on the secondary market.